hl7au/au-fhir-core/input/pagecontent/comparison.md

 - US Core Specimen Profile

 ### Capability statement comparison
+<span style="color: red; font-weight: bold;">TODO</span>
 As part of capability statement comparison, FHIR RESTful  the supported resource types, interactions, search parameters, combined search parameter support, operations, and other conformance expectations for requesters (clients) or responders (servers) are evaluated.

+- Capabilities by resourse/profile including:
+- The relevant profiles
+- The interactions supported by each resource
+- The required and recommended search parameters
+- The linked resources enabled for `_include`
+- The other resources enabled for `_revinclude`
+- The operations on the resource

 #### CapabilityStatement mapping
+<span style="color: red; font-weight: bold;">TODO</span>

 A CapabilityStatement describes the conformance requirements for systems acting in specific roles, typically as a requester (client) that initiates access requests or a responder (server) that responds to those requests.

 AU Core defines two actors: